 How Rappu is made

-Our pattern for Rappu was done environmentally friendly in a European textile printing factory that carries the GOTS certificate.
+Our pattern for Rappu was designed by Illustrator Steffi Bauer and printed environmentally friendly in a European textile printing factory that carries the GOTS certificate.